 It is important to pause and consider how the assigned readings connect/disconnect and affirm/challenge your evolving thoughts, feelings, and identity.
-On two occasions (each worth 10%) we will gather in groups of five over goodies and discuss the following:
+On two occasions (each worth 10%) we will gather in your breakout groups and discuss the following:

-- 1. How does what I am passionate about in this degree connect/disconnect and affirm/challenge the recent readings, and vice versa?
-How does what I have learned in Behavioural Science courses connect/disconnect and affirm/challenge the recent readings, and vice versa? - 2.
-How does what I have learned in courses outside of the Behavioural Science program connect/disconnect and affirm/challenge the recent readings, and vice versa?
-As I consider potential next steps in my life and career, how do the recent readings connect/disconnect and affirm/challenge me?
+1. January 19th: How does what I am passionate about in this degree connect/disconnect and affirm/challenge the recent readings, and vice versa?
+How does what I have learned in Behavioural Science courses connect/disconnect and affirm/challenge the recent readings, and vice versa?
+How does what I have learned in courses outside of the Behavioural

+- Science program connect/disconnect and affirm/challenge the recent readings, and vice versa?
+As I consider potential next steps in my life and career, how do the recent readings connect/disconnect and affirm/challenge me? - 2.
+March 2nd: Consider the Ambrose mission statement and the BHS vision and mission statements.
+Ask and answer the question of whether you are graduating meeting the goals laid out in these statements.
+Consider what classes and experiences facilitated you gaining the outlined personal and professional attributes and/or what hindered your development on a specific outcome.